netgen/ezplatform-site-api/docs/introduction/index.rst

   .. note::

-    In Site API is not possible to load ``ContentInfo`` directly.
+    | In Site API it is not possible to load ``ContentInfo`` directly.
-    It is only available from ``Content`` and ``Location`` objects.
+    | It is only available through properties on ``Content`` and ``Location`` objects.

 - ``Location``

-  Site ``Location`` is similar to Repository Location, but the objects it aggregates are Site API objects instead of Repository objects.
-It also provides properties and methods to enable simple Location tree traversal (siblings, children, parents, ancestors etc).
-Example usage from Twig:
+  Site ``Location`` is similar to Repository Location.
+It provides properties and methods to enable simple Location tree traversal (siblings, children, parents, ancestors etc).
+Example usage from
+  Twig:

   .. code-block:: twig